krasimir/fabrico/README.md

 It's purpose is to provide really basic functionalities for building web applications.
 Actually, there is only one file that you have to include - fabrico.php.
 It contains two classes:

-  - auto loader - includes files
+  - auto-loader - includes files
   - package manager - downloads modules from GitHub

 ## Loader